 The tour will take you to villages with their distinct significance.
 The village of Metshina on the way to Punakha is known for the green rice fields.
-Talo village is known for its cleanliness and hygiene, while Nobgang is known to be the ‘gem hill’, the ancestral home of the four Queen mothers.
+Talo village is known for its cleanliness and hygiene, while Nobgang is known to be the ‘gem hill,’ the ancestral home of the four Queen mothers.
 Also situated in Wangdue, the Rinchegang village is known for the artistic stonework by the locals.
 All of the villages that you cross along the way have a lot to offer.
-Their economic status, day to day activities, religious and traditional practices are all experienced through deep interactions with them.
+Their economic status, day-to-day activities, religious and traditional practices are all experienced through deep interactions with them.
 It is perhaps the best way to experience the people and their lifestyle in front of your eyes.
-You utilize each day on the tour by visiting some cultural sites surrounded by villages.
+You utilize each day on tour by visiting some cultural sites surrounded by villages.

 From the spectacular Himalayan sceneries to the pristine valley with small scattered villages of ethnic Bhutanese tribes, the village walking tour has it all.

 |Day 2||Drive from Paro to Haa Valley via Chele La Pass (60 km, 2 hours)|

 |Day 3||Drive from Haa to Thimphu (115 km, 3 to 4 hours) and sightseeing tour|

 |Day 4||Drive from Thimphu to Punakha (74 km, 3 hours) and Sightseeing tour|

 |Day 5||Drive from Punakha to Paro (116 km, 3 to 4 hours)|

 |Day 6||Hike to Tiger’s Nest Monastery for sightseeing|